 Our proprietary stress relieving and heat treatment gives long term stability and performance across a wide range of temperatures.

-Laser Beam Products can make mirrors from intricately engineered parts where one face is needed to be a laser grade mirror surface.
+LBP Optics can make mirrors from intricately engineered parts where one face is needed to be a laser grade mirror surface.
 We can make flat or spherically curved aluminium mirrors, with a wide choice of reflective coatings.

 Care needs to be taken to avoid galvanic corrosion when using metal optics.
 In the presence of moisture or water cooling, dissimilar metals will cause electrochemical decomposition.
 Our Electroless Nickel plating can reduce this problem.